AyDippy/cat_or_dog/README.md

 ## Data Splitting

 The dataset was split into training and testing sets with an 80-20 ratio.
-The splitting was performed using a Python script, and the details can be found in the `data_split.py` file in this repository.
+The splitting was performed using a Python script, and the details can be found in the `data_preparation.ipynb` file in this repository.

 ## Data Preprocessing